sitagakey/twitter-like-image/README.md

 # Twitter like image viewer

-This is Twitter like image viewer Web components.
+This is Twitter like image viewer Web Components.

 ## installation